-Des Moines Area Community College (DMACC) is proud to partner with Iowa State University through the Admissions Partnership Program (APP).
+Des Moines Area Community College (DMACC) is proud to partner with Iowa State University through the DMACC-ISU Connect.
 This program allows students to begin their academic career at one of DMACC's six campuses prior to transferring to Iowa State.
-Students can also take a variety of college credit courses in the afternoons and evenings at the Ames Hunziker Center.
-If you prefer taking courses during the day, check out the DMACC Boone campus only 15 minutes West of Ames.
+Students can also take a variety of college credit courses at the Ames Hunziker Center.

-- Iowa State student discount prices for cultural and athletic events
+- For an extra fee, access to Iowa State extracurricular activities, recreational/workout facilities, and Iowa State student discount prices for cultural and athletic events

-To learn how to apply for the DMACC/ISU Admissions Partnership Program, please call 515-663-6700.
+To learn how to apply for DMACC-ISU Connect, please call 515-294-5836.
 For more information, you can also check out the

 Admissions Partnership Program website.